 Zani: Oh no!

-Jessica: I know it well.
-I downsized it but now I've noticed that with tongues one thing that even though working here, like I didn't really anticipate is that you might have to downsize more than once.
+Jessica: I know well, I downsized it but now, I've noticed that with tongues one thing that even though working here, like I didn't really anticipate is that you might have to downsize more than once.

 Jessica: Oh!
 The bodies are interesting.